DerrickConway/Emerging-Technologies/README.md

 It will open a tab in chrome and have a folder should appear click into it, when in it click on kernel and restart and run. you will be able to run the notebook.

 Do the same for '2.
-Iris-Dataset-Notebook' and '3.MNIST-Dataset-Notebook1'
+Iris-Dataset-Notebook' and '3.
+MNIST-Dataset-Notebook1'

 To run the python scripy navigate to the folder '4.Digit-Rocognition-Script' and run the following command

 > python digitrec.py

-it will run the script and display the image and save to the folder.
+It will run the script and display the image and save to the folder.

+To run the Digit notebook script navigate to the folder, once in the directory folder cd into the first notebook named '5.Digit-Recognition-Notebook' and run the following command.

+> jupyter notebook